-Then I had an epiphany.
 Why not just go to the neighbor's house and hire one of their workers directly!
 Every hardworking person is looking for a side hustle.
 Even if he said no, at least I could find out more about the landscaping business and get some design ideas.

 Luis popped by during his lunch break, surveyed my backyard, and told me he would have no problems creating tiers like he did for my neighbor.
 He never gave me a quote, but he just said he'd be in touch whenever he had some free time.

 Months went by without hearing a word from Luis.
 Then he texted me on a random Thursday afternoon while I was coaching tennis and said he was ready to work that weekend.
 He asked me whether I was still interested, and I told him absolutely without even knowing the cost.
 When there is someone eager and able to do remodeling/landscaping work for you in a tight labor market, you say YES!

 Given the neighbor was paying $125,000+ for their landscaping job (including materials), I figured Luis would come back to me with a quote of around $50,000 + materials.
 After all, the neighbor was paying the general contractor who then paid Luis and his crew.
 Surely there was fat to cut.